Injuries

 If one of your workers is injured at work, they should get medical attention right away, if needed.

-As the employer, you are required to report a work-related injury to us by completing and submitting the Employer’s Report of Injury/Illness within three days of the injury.
-If you fail to do so, you may be charged an administrative penalty for late reporting.
+As the employer, you are required to report any, or the possibility of any, work-related injury to WSCB within 3 days of learning about the injury.
+To do so, please complete and submit the Employer’s Report of Injury/Illness.
+If you fail to do so, you may be subject to an administrative penalty for late reporting

-If there was a serious incident or injury as defined in section 57 and 58 of the Workers' Safety and Compensation Act, you must report it to us immediately.
-If you fail to report a serious injury immediately, you may be subject to an administrative penalty or prosecution under section 170 of the Act.
+If there was a serious incident, injury or death as defined in section 57 of the Workers' Safety and Compensation Act, you must report it to us immediately.
+If you fail to report a serious injury immediately, you may be subject to an administrative penalty or prosecution under the Act.

 It is an offence under the Workers’ Safety and Compensation Act for anyone to discourage a worker from making a claim for compensation.